Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 There are two ways to do the migration:

 1. With downtime.
-In this procedure ingress is stopped to the cluster while ingesters are migrated.
+In this [procedure](#migrate-ingesters-with-downtime) ingress is stopped to the cluster while ingesters are migrated.
 This is the quicker and simpler way.
 1. Without downtime.
-This is a multi step process which requires additional hardware resources as the old and new ingesters run in parallel for some time.
-This is a complex migration.
+This is a multi step [procedure](#migrate-ingesters-without-downtime) which requires additional hardware resources as the old and new ingesters run in parallel for some time.
+This is a complex migration that can take days.

 ### Migrate ingesters with downtime